Rod Gerald

-Rod Gerald was a quarterback for the Ohio State Buckeyes from 1975–1977 and became a wide receiver in 1978.
+Rod Gerald is a former quarterback for the Ohio State Buckeyes from 1975 to 1977 and became a wide receiver in 1978.

 High school career

-Gerald attended South Oak Cliff High School in Dallas, Texas where he was named as an all-Texas quarterback.
+Gerald attended South Oak Cliff High School in Dallas, Texas, where he was named as an all-Texas quarterback.
 He was recruited heavily by several schools in the Southern Conferences and strongly considered signing with Tennessee.
-Following a trip to Columbus, Ohio for the annual Michigan-Ohio State Rivalry, he was recruited by Woody Hayes to sign with the Ohio State Buckeyes.
+Following a trip to Columbus, Ohio, for the annual Michigan-Ohio State Rivalry, he was recruited by Woody Hayes to sign with the Ohio State Buckeyes.

 College career

 As a freshman, Gerald was behind Cornelius Greene in the depth chart.
 While he did see some on-field action, his production was limited to 16 rushing attempts and two passing attempts.
 He did manage to rush for three touchdowns in his debut season.